rmatusza/16-Bit-CPU-Software-Tools/README.md

   - Fully implemented and functional

 - 🚧 **VM Translator**
-  - Supports arithmetic and memory access commands
+  - IMPLEMENTED: Arithmetic and memory access commands
-  - Program flow and function calling commands in progress
+  - IN PROGRESS: Program flow and function calling commands

 - ❗ **Compiler**
   - Not started